FOSSforlife/FOSSforlife/README.md

 ### Side projects
 - [Harmonia](https://github.com/patricianapp/Harmonia): A Discord bot for sharing and listening to music, as well as posting Last.fm charts and stats (it is based on [FMCord](https://github.com/kometh0616/fmcord), a Last.fm bot).
 Songs can be shared from YouTube and Spotify, and can automatically be cross-posted to a subreddit and a Spotify playlist.
 In addition, there is a leaderboard feature which posts the top-voted songs in the Discord server by day, week, or month.
+- [Omniscience](https://github.com/FOSSforlife/omniscience): A Discord bot for looking up Wikipedia articles and other research info.
+Still a work in progress.
+Contributors welcome! :)

 ### Interests
 - Open source